Save the Frogs

 Frogs are cold-blooded members of the amphibian group.
 They lay eggs in water.
 Since their larval stage, tadpoles have tails and internal gills that allow them to survive underwater.
 They develop lungs at a mature stage and thereby can live both in terrestrial and aquatic habitats.
 Their skin is covered with mucus which assists in skin protection and keeping it moist.
 The frog population serves as a good indicator of ecosystems’ health as they are responsive to atmospheric alteration.
 They live in a variety of environments including tropics and subtropics while the tropical rainforest has the greatest abundance of this species.

-Various factors are playing roles towards the downward trend in the frog population in the world.
+Various factors are responsible for the downward trend in frog population globally.
 The most prominent of these are unsustainable agriculture and aquaculture practices.
-Besides, biological resource usage such as hunting, trapping, logging, and wood harvesting, fishing and harvesting aquatic resources also contribute highly towards this cause.
-Human activities such as industrialization, urbanization, tourism, mining, oil/gas drilling, constructing dams/roads/railway, etc. are among the causes that are having a serious impact on the frog population.
-Other threats arise from invasive non-native and problematic species and various pests and pathogens, such as the chytrid fungus.
+Besides, resource exploitation such as hunting, trapping, logging, and wood harvesting, fishing, and harvesting aquatic resources also contribute highly towards this cause.
+Human activities such as industrialization, urbanization, tourism, mining, oil/gas drilling, constructing dams/roads/railways are also among the causes that are having a serious impact on frog populations.
+Other threats arise from invasive and problematic species and various pests and pathogens, such as the chytrid fungus.

-According to IUCN data, there are 6160 species of frogs in the world.
-Among them, 41.3%, 29.5% and 28.8% of the total species are terrestrial, aquatic and amphibian respectively.
-2406 of these species are currently tumbling in numbers.
-South America is home to 839 of these species which is highest followed by South and South East Asia amounting to 543.
-Besides, the Sub-Saharan region has 471 of these species.
-Major countries of concern are Colombia, Madagascar, Ecuador where the number of species with declining frog population is 281, 243 and 208 respectively.
-Other noteworthy countries are Brazil (197), China (181), Indonesia (158), Peru (151), Malaysia (140), Mexico (131), India (115) and Vietnam (113).
+According to IUCN data, there are 6343 species of frogs in the world.
+Among them, 42%, 29.2%, 28.8% of the total species are terrestrial, aquatic, and amphibian respectively.
+2562 of these species are currently tumbling in numbers.
+South America is home to 905 of these species which is highest followed by South and Southeast Asia amounting to 573 and the Sub-Saharan region having 482 species.
+Major countries of concern are Colombia, Madagascar, Ecuador where the number of species with declining frog populations is 317, 241, and 220 respectively.
+Other noteworthy countries are Brazil (197), China (199), Indonesia (156), Peru (159), Malaysia (133), Mexico (106), India (113), and Vietnam (128).

-Among all the species, 8% and 13.4% are enlisted as critically endangered and endangered respectively whereas 4.4% are vulnerable which is a significantly dreadful situation considering their importance in the ecosystem as both predator and prey.
-Colombia, Mexico, Ecuador, and Haiti are at the top of the list harboring critically endangered species which account for 66, 45, 44 and 31 respectively.
-0.5% of the total species became extinct amounting to 30 where 20 of those were from Srilanka.
+8.6% and 14% of all frog species are listed as critically endangered and endangered respectively whereas 9.5% are vulnerable which is a concerning situation considering their ecosystem importance as both predator and prey.
+Colombia, Mexico, Ecuador, and Haiti are at the top of the list harboring critically endangered species which account for 72, 26, 43, and 31 respectively.
+0.5% of the total species became extinct amounting to 32 where 18 of those were from Sri Lanka.

 To save the critically endangered and endangered frog species, it is necessary to take multiple actions.
 First and foremost, the natural breeding cycle and propagation of frogs need to be ensured by conserving their current habitats.
-This could be achieved by taking policies and strategies of industrialization, urbanization, and farming which are eco-friendly especially towards the frog population.
-Besides, habitat restoration through constructive management of national parks, wildlife sanctuaries, protected in-land water bodies and introducing such facilities in countries where there is none is essential towards this end.
+This could be achieved by taking policies and strategies of industrialization, urbanization, and farming that are eco-friendly especially towards the frog population.
+Habitat restoration by constructive management of national parks, wildlife sanctuaries, protected in-land water bodies is essential.

-Moreover, a control mechanism against pathogenic diseases as well as invasive alien species employing scientific discovery is also important.
-Similarly, ex-situ conservation practices such as captive breeding/artificial propagation, genome resource bank formation would have a positive impact on frog growth.
-The spotted tree frogs which were being decimated by amphibian chytrid fungus were saved from extinction by a team of scientists from Amphibian Research Centre in Melbourne through captive breeding and they have been re-introduced in the Kosciuszko National Park after 15 years.
+Moreover, a control mechanism against pathogenic diseases as well as invasive species remains crucial.
+Similarly, ex-situ conservation practices such as captive breeding/artificial propagation, genome resource bank formation may have a positive impact on frog growth.
+The spotted tree frogs which were being decimated by the amphibian chytrid fungus were saved from extinction by a team of scientists from the Amphibian Research Centre in Melbourne through captive breeding and they have since been re-introduced in the Kosciuszko National Park after 15 years.

-The convention on International Trade in Endangered Species (CITES) is an agreement between 150 countries that prevents trading of wild animal species if their survival is threatened and these regulations need to be implemented properly as frogs are consumed as human food in many places.
+The convention on International Trade in Endangered Species (CITES) is an agreement between 183 countries that prevents trading of wild animal species if their survival is threatened, and these regulations need to be implemented properly as frogs are consumed as human food in many places.
 Other national and local legislations need to be introduced as well.
-Last but not least, raising awareness through formal education, training, and engagement with various bodies within the society is vital to encounter these prevailing threats towards the frog population.
+Finally, raising awareness through formal education, training, and engagement with various bodies of relevant stakeholders is vital to abate prevailing threats towards the frog population.

 WSO's Activities and Initiatives